pvestal/spFAQ/README.md

 Webpart page is used with a content editor webpart linking to the index.html file.
 Confirmed works in SP2013 and SP2010.

+/*  Images based on Chris Converse course for Lynda.com  */

 https://github.com/pvestal/spFAQ/blob/master/images/screenShots.gif